 The program is particularly suitable to those interested in critically developing their practice within a social-political field or in preparation for a successful PhD project.

-The participants will be expected to be present at the 2-day sessions every 3 weeks and at the 3 intensive modules.
+The participants will be expected to be present at the 3-day sessions every 3 weeks and at the 3 intensive modules.
 They will participate and engage in debates and pursue a thorough critical reflection and practice of collective care, situatedness and responsibility.

 We offer a nurturing research environment of dedicated and experienced tutors, junior and senior researchers and PhD students as well as an international network of professionals, institutions and guest lecturers.
 Small collectives or artistic duos are also encouraged to apply!

-Maximum number of participants is 12.
-Applications will be reviewed on a continuous basis, but the applications for the 2019-20 program close on September 1st, 2019.
+We might organize a second call with closing date August 17.
 Due to the limited number of participants that we can welcome in the program, you are highly encouraged to submit your application file at your earliest convenience.

-The tuition fee for 2019-2020 is 2400€.
+The tuition fee for 2020-2021 is 2500€.

 The fee can be paid in 3 installments.